Just how far will Trump go on China and Mexico?

 China and Mexico have been put on notice once again: President-elect Donald Trump's new trade team doesn't like how they deal with America.

-Peter Navarro, the economist tapped to to lead Trump's newly created White House Trade Council, directed a documentary titled: "Death by China: How America lost its manufacturing base."
+Peter Navarro, the economist tapped to lead Trump's newly created White House Trade Council, directed a documentary titled: "Death by China: How America lost its manufacturing base."

 And Commerce Secretary nominee and hedge fund billionaire Wilbur Ross once supported TPP, or the Trans-Pacific Partnership, because he believed it would isolate China economically.